 Location.
-40° 31.059′ N, 107° 59.384′ W. Marker is near Maybell, Colorado, in Moffat County.
-Marker is on U.S. 40 6 miles east of Lowell Street, on the left when traveling east.
+40° 28.999′ N, 108° 10.923′ W. Marker is near Maybell, Colorado, in Moffat County.
+Marker is on U.S. 40 west of County Highway 143, on the left when traveling west.
+Marker is located in a pull-out on the south side of the highway.
 Touch for map.
-Marker and subject homestead are located near the pull-out and parking area on the north side of the highway.
-Marker is at or near this postal address: 63345 US Highway 40, Maybell CO 81640, United States of America.
+Marker is in this post office area: Maybell CO 81640, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 1 other marker is within 11 miles of this marker, measured as the crow flies.
-"I Do" Fire (approx. 10.4 miles away).
+At least 1 other marker is within 11 miles of The Johnson Homestead (approx. 10.4 miles away).

 Credits.
 This page was last revised on February 27, 2018.
 This page originally submitted on February 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 82 times since then.
-Photos: 1. submitted on February 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-2, 3, 4, 5, 6. submitted on February 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.
+This page has been viewed 89 times since then and 20 times this year.
+Photos: 1, 2. submitted on February 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.